Juan-Betancourt/VIPhotography/README.md

 * Remove Admin page from clint access

 * In the aboutus.ejs  add a images for each person to click and go to their Linkedin page

+* Ensure photos are not doubles show up